-Kenyan police arrests prime suspect in Nairobi gas explosion
+‘Prime suspect’ in deadly Kenya gas blast appears in court

 Six people died in the disaster and 280 others were injured in Thursday’s explosion in a Nairobi residential area.

-Kenyan police on Tuesday said they had arrested the main suspect in a deadly gas blast that triggered a huge fireball in a densely populated area of Nairobi last week.
+The main suspect in a deadly gas blast and blaze in a densely populated area of Nairobi has appeared in court in the Kenyan capital.

 Six people died in the disaster and around 280 others were injured when a truck loaded with gas canisters exploded in the Embakasi neighbourhood of the city, late Thursday.